About the Team

 The development and implementation of the Canadian VirusSeq Data Portal is led by Dr. Guillaume Bourque (McGill University) and his team.
 This team, in collaboration with CanCOGeN and world-leading genomics scientists specializing in data science and policy, including Drs.
 Fiona Brinkman (Simon Fraser University), William Hsiao (Simon Fraser University), Lincoln Stein and Christina Yung (Ontario Institute for Cancer Research) and Yann Joly (McGill University), oversees the technical interactions with the National Microbiology Laboratory and provincial public health laboratories across the country.

 VirusSeq Data Portal: The VirusSeq Data Portal was designed and developed by the Genome Informatics Team at the Ontario Institute for Cancer Research, led by Dr. Christina Yung, Director of Genome Informatics and Dr. Lincoln Stein, Head of Adaptive Oncology.
 The software is powered by Overture, an open-source software suite for managing and sharing data at scale on compute clouds.

-Cloud Based Platform: Genome Canada has partnered with DNAstack to integrate COVID Cloud with the Canadian VirusSeq Data Portal.
+Cloud Based Platform: Genome Canada has also partnered with DNAstack to integrate VirusSeq data with their COVID Cloud Platform.
 COVID Cloud is a cloud-based platform that helps researchers find, visualize, and analyze genomics and other datasets related to COVID-19.
 COVID Cloud is sharing Canadian and international data over APIs developed by the Global Alliance for Genomics & Health and provides tools for researchers to search, visualize, and analyze data in the cloud.
 COVID Cloud is developed by a consortium of Canadian partners and funded by Canada’s Digital Technology Supercluster.